 Deputy Managing Editor, Indian Languages - Delhi

-All Language Services are multiplatform, with a multimedia website with a focus on digital video, text, interactivity for both desktop and mobile platforms, and a daily TV news programmes for the Hindi, Gujarati, Marathi, Tamil and Telugu services.
+All Language Services are multiplatform, with a multimedia website with a focus on digital video, text, interactivity for both desktop and mobile platforms, and a daily TV news programme for the Hindi, Tamil and Telugu services.
 Each service aims to make international news relevant to an Indian audience, and bring international perspectives to bear on Indian and global developments.

 This is a unique opportunity for an ambitious individual to become the Deputy Managing Editor for the Indian Language Services in Delhi for a 6 month period.

-Responsibilities will primarily include contributing to the wider strategic, editorial and management issues affecting the department, developing plans and strategies and ensuring integration with wider BBC News and BBC initiatives where necessary, reviewing structures and ways of working to ensure the department is working in as efficient way as possible and fundamentally support Editors in managing their teams, editorial offers, controlling headcount, dealing with difficult personal cases, promoting and supporting ideas on news ways of working etc.
+Responsibilities will primarily include supporting the Head of Indian Languages with team management issues, contributing to the wider strategic and editorial matters affecting the department, developing plans and strategies and ensuring integration with wider BBC News and BBC initiatives where necessary, reviewing structures and ways of working to ensure the department is working in as efficient way as possible and fundamentally support Editors in managing their teams, editorial offers, controlling headcount, dealing with difficult personal cases, promoting and supporting ideas on new ways of working etc.

 The Ideal Candidate

 The ideal candidate will have an experienced and long standing background in working on various platforms, an excellent editorial track record, extensive experience in managing teams, experience of identifying and retaining talent where needed and must be excellent communicator.
 You must have proven ability to formulate strategy and to design and implement policy initiatives to meet strategic objectives Evidence of having consistently met strategic objectives.

 Contract: Attachment - International Assignment / Fixed term contract for 6 months